mindspore-ai/docs/install/mindspore_gpu_install_source_en.md

 - Install Open MPI if OPENMPI is set to `on`.
 - Install LLVM if LLVM is set to `on`.

-After the automatic installation script is executed, you need to reopen the terminal window to make the environment variables take effect, and then you can jump to the [Downloading the Source Code from the Code Repository](#downloading-the-source-code-from-the-code-repository) section to downloading and compiling MindSpore.
+After the automatic installation script is executed, you need to reopen the terminal window to make the environment variables take effect, then move on to [Downloading the Source Code from the Code Repository](#downloading-the-source-code-from-the-code-repository) to compile MindSpore from source code.

 For more usage, see the script header description.